opsmatters/newrelic-api/README.md

     - The Query Key is referenced in the documentation as the parameter "YOUR_QUERY_KEY".
 * For sending Plugins metrics, the main license key for the account is required.
     - The License Key is referenced in the documentation as the parameter "YOUR_LICENSE_KEY".
+* For executing Partner API operations, the Partner ID is required and a Partner API key will need to be generated.
+    - The Partner ID is referenced in the documentation as the parameter "YOUR_PARTNER_ID".
+    - The Partner API Key is referenced in the documentation as the parameter "YOUR_PARTNER_ACCOUNT_KEY".

 ## Installing